RetributionByRevenue/SecureKey/README.md

 A secure, encrypted, offline secrets manager Android application built with Kivy that allows users to safely store and manage sensitive information like cryptocurrency keys, passwords, and other secrets.

+## Security Philosophy

+I was inspired by a project called Piggydb, a note-taking application that allows users to export a portable database in a .pig file.
+The Piggydb UI lets users import the exported database, making it very useful across devices.

+I wanted a similar approach for my application.
+My goal was to have users enter their encryption key and store their secrets securely, with the ability to export them to the Android filesystem for safekeeping.
+Additionally, users should be able to import the same encrypted database with the correct encryption key to retrieve their saved data.

+## Download

+I added a download to the .apk file the was made by buildozer.

 ## How to Use

 1. Build the Android APK: